hwanglab/binf_workshop_2018_01/doc/07_annotation_igv.md

     1. Clinical molecular diagnostic labs
     1. Familial samples
 1. run GATK bash script
-    1. `binf`, `cd examples`
+    1. `binf`; `cd examples`
     1. `./gatk_gt_refinement.sh trio trio.ped`
     1. `grep PossibleDenovo trio.cgp.filt.denovo.vcf | less -S`

 # 5. ASSIGNMENT
 1. Locate the second FASTQ file
-    1. `$HOME/projects/bioinfo_2018/fastq/chr7b.*.fastq.gz`
+    1. `l $HOME/projects/bioinfo_2018/fastq/chr7b.*.fastq.gz`
 1. Run FastQC program to check the quality of FASTQ files
-1. Reuse `bwa_gatk_lite.sh`
+1. Modify GATK HaplotypeCaller in `bwa_gatk_lite.sh` to update BAM file
 1. Perform a structure variant analysis using a program called, `shear`
     1. Download [`shear`]((http://vk.cs.umn.edu/SHEAR/download.php?v=1.1.2))
     1. Check an installatin or README file to check the requirement
     1. Install
     1. Run `shear` on the sample to obtain a potential structure variant location
     1. Once you debug each command line, write it into a batch shell script.
-1. Load two BAM files (the one we worked during the workshop session and the second BAM file)
+1. Load two BAM files derived from chr7a*.fastq.gz and chr7b.fastq.gz respectively
-1. Go to the region in chr7:xxxx-xxxx to see how two BAM read pileups are different each other.
+1. Find shear report file and type a gene name that potentially contains a structure variation in IGV search bar to see how two BAM read pileups are different each other.